-Research and development expenses for the three months ended July 31, 2023 and 2022 were \$2.8 million and \$2.9 million, respectively, a slight decrease of approximately \$0.1 million or 3.3%.
-Approximately \$1.2 million of the Company's R&D expense in the first quarter of 2024 was directed towards our target discovery program.
+Research and development expense for the three months ended July 31, 2024 and 2023 were \$1.5 million and \$2.8 million, respectively, a decrease of approximately \$1.3 million or 47.9%.
+The decrease in the three month period was primarily due to a reduction in investment in our developmental programs including target discovery.